derekfdeans/derekfdeans/README.md

 - 👋 Hi, I’m @heypwris !!
-- 👀 I’m interested in ... cooking, programmin, reading, and chatting !!
+- 👀 I’m interested in ...
+Java programming and web design.
+I also like to cook!
-- 🌱 I’m currently learning ... web development/full stack, with a focus on Java !!
+- 🌱 I’m currently learning ...
+Java programming and C++!
+Using the Oracle Java Tutorials.
+I've heard they're a bit reference-manual-type, but they seem comprehensive. ( and free! )
-- 💞️ I’m looking to collaborate on ... nothing, for now !!
+- 💞️ I’m looking to collaborate on ...
+Nothing, for now!
-- 📫 How to reach me: My Discord is pwris#7376 !!
+- 📫 How to reach me: Discord is the most direct: heypwris#7376

 <!---
 heypwris/heypwris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.